-Unlike previous generations of aircraft, the PAK FA is equipped with a huge aviation electronics complex, which greatly simplifies the pilot's tasks.
-Deep integration between the various links of the tactical grouping (aviation group and control systems on the ground) allows you to quickly exchange information, instantly set and remove tasks, respond to the slightest threats posed to the pilot.
-Thus, successful participation in the tender will depend on whether the Russian fighter can show a competitive price, and the management will carefully observe the terms of the project.
+Unlike previous generations of aircraft, PAK FA is equipped with a huge complex aviation electronics, which greatly simplifies the tasks of the pilot.
+Deep integration between the various links of the tactical group (aviation group and control systems on the ground) allows you to quickly exchange information, instantly set and remove tasks, respond to the smallest threats that arise in front of the pilot.
+Thus, successful participation in the tender will depend on whether the Russian fighter can show a competitive price, and the management carefully observes the terms of the project.

-It is impossible not to recall the fact that the PAK FA has already become the headliner of world news.
-In October 2007 of the year between the heads of the governments of India and Russia signed an agreement on the supply of a large number of fighters of the new generation.
-The project, by the way, is more ambitious than the South Korean one: it is planned to invest up to 10 billions of dollars in it.
-Under the terms of the contract, India took over the development of an onboard computer, protection systems, navigation systems and high-tech fighter displays.
+We cannot help but recall the fact that PAK FA has already become the headliner of world News.
+In October 2007, an agreement was signed between the heads of government of India and Russia to supply a large number of new generation fighters.
+The project, by the way, is more ambitious than the South Korean one: it is planned to invest up to $ 10 billion in it.
+Under the terms of the contract, India undertook the development of an on-board computer, security systems, navigation and high-tech displays of the fighter.